 - Inspect bolt rope.

-- Check all sail attachments and repair if needed.
+- Check all sailboat attachments and repair if needed.

 - Inspect the mast and spreaders for damage and corrosion.